MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-all-or-aggfunction.md

 ---
 title: binary_all_or() (aggregation function) - Azure Data Explorer
-description: Learn how to use the binary_all_or() function to aggregate values using the binary 'or' operation. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the binary_all_or() function to aggregate values using the binary OR operation. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022